soberman/ARSLineProgress/README.md

 ```

 ###### Hiding
-Hiding progressHUD is can be similar to what you have done so far with the infinite loader, or you could use these dedicated methods:
+Hiding progressHUD can be similar to what you have done so far with the infinite loader, or you could use these dedicated methods:

 ``` Swift
 class func cancelPorgressWithFailAnimation(showFail: Bool)